Final report for ONC19-055

 - All of our partners came through except two, plus we added new partners Alexander, Sundog and small frye farm.
 Many of them assisted in getting the necessary photos, editing the photos and print, hosting virtual field days and helping distribute the guide.
 We had a total of at least 7 partners assist in the collation of information for this book.

 Cultivate diverse project ownership and build upon a network of committed partners willing to support implementation and advocacy of sustainable food production in Iowa.

 - We have built upon our relationships with Practical Farmers of Iowa, the Savanna Institute and Iowa State University in enlisting their advice for this project.
 Our primary farming partners - Red Fern and Rolling Acres - have spent significant time on the project.
-We are now in the writing and editing stage.
-Once we have a complete draft, we will send it out to them again.
-They all understand their names will be on the book and they will be recognized for their input.
-We hope this will encourage them to take a close look at the near-final product to be sure of its accuracy.
-We expect to get the book to press by May.
-We have also scheduled a field day with Carmen Black (not Carolyn Scherf as originally stated in the proposal - she has left farming) to demonstrate as many different kinds of crops as possible on her farm.
+We then wrote up the text and when we completed that we sent them a complete draft.
+They all understood their names would be on the book and they w0uld be recognized for their input.
+We believe this encouraged them to take a close look at the near-final product to be sure of its accuracy.
+We scheduled a virtual field day with Carmen Black (instead of Carolyn Scherf as originally stated in the proposal - she has left farming) to demonstrate as many different kinds of crops as possible on her farm.

 Leverage current NRCS grant funding to provide education and outreach to landowners in more than 10 communities across Iowa.